Have you ever wondered why we need to use a calibrated thermometer to monitor food temperatures regularly or at a set time?

 There are 3 types of food thermometers that we can use depending on our purpose, these are:

 - Digital food thermometers

-- Non-Contact food thermometer is also known as Infrared Thermometer or IR thermometer
+- A non-Contact food thermometer is also known as an Infrared Thermometer or IR thermometer

 Analog Food Thermometer